Category: Dessert | Prep Time: 15 mins | Cook Time: 20 mins

 Makes: Approx. 1 dozen cookies

 A traditional African cookie, these benne wafers are popular in Nigeria.
 Crispy, nutty and easy to make, these cookies are perfect as quick weekday snacks!

 There are four SOS Children’s Villages in Nigeria!
 You can read more about our work in Nigeria here.

 Did you know?
 The Nigerian movie industry is the second largest in the world.
 Nearly 200 movies per week are produced!

 - 1 egg

-To toast your sesame seeds, place them on an ungreased baking sheet and toast them at 375 for 10 to 12 minutes or until lightly browned [they burn easily, so keep a close eye on them!]
+2. Toast sesame seeds by placing them on an ungreased baking sheet and toasting at 375 for 10-12 minutes or until lightly browned.

-In a large bowl, mix your brown sugar, butter, egg, vanilla extract, flour, salt, baking powder, and toasted sesame seeds together until well combined.
+3. In a large bowl, mix brown sugar, butter, egg, vanilla extract, flour, salt, baking powder and toasted sesame seeds together until well combined.